 Glossary of Terms

-Accounting basis: also called basis of accounting; it is the time when a financial transactions is recorded.
+Accounting basis: also called basis of accounting; it is the time when a financial transaction is recorded.
 Cash basis and the accrual basis are the two primary methods of recording transactions in accounting.

-Accrual basis: is a method of recording revenues as occurring when the liability arises.
-The tax receipt is recorded when the transaction took place, not when the cash was paid.
+Accrual basis: a method of recording revenues as occurring when the liability arises.
+The tax receipt is recorded when, for example, a transaction took place or income was earned, rather than when the cash was paid.
+It is possible that the two events coincide.

 Buoyancy: captures all changes in the tax base for non-domestic rates, excluding revaluation appeals.
 Buoyancy is measured as the annual growth in rateable value corrected for any losses as a result of revaluation appeals.
 It reflects both the physical growth in the tax base and also administrative effects present in the data such as the resolution of running roll appeals.